Sapd/HeadsetControl/README.md

 `headsetcontrol --dev` Advanced menu for developers, to send and/or receive custom data

+##### Modifiers

+`--timeout 5000` Specifies a timeout for read-operations in milliseconds.
+Default is 5 seconds, 0 disables timeout.

 ### Third Party

 The following additional software can be used to enable control via a GUI